ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 ## Usage

-Adding pagination capabilties to our fields is a breeze.
-All we have to do is add the `UseOffsetPaging` middleware.
+To add _offset-based_ pagination capabilties to our fields we have to add the `UseOffsetPaging` middleware.

 <ExampleTabs>
 <ExampleTabs.Annotation>